Traffic chaos expected in Auckland CBD this morning due to diversions after panel fell from building

-Auckland motorists and commuters are tipped to face significant delays if they're heading to work in the CBD this morning.
+Auckland motorists and commuters are facing significant delays as they head to work in the CBD this morning.

 A major city thoroughfare - Victoria St West between Nelson St and Hobson St - remains closed after a large panel fell off a building opposite the TVNZ headquarters in Victoria St West yesterday.